+Figure III.2.
+Litter items with readable embossed text or labels collected from a beach of the Hinlopen Strait, Svalbard Archipelago (Credit: M. Bergmann, AWI).

-A close inspection of litter beached on Svalbard showed that the majority of litter items with identifieable imprints originated from Norway and Russia (41%), other European countries (43%), or more distant sources including Canada, USA, Brazil, Argentina (9%) (Bergmann et al., unpubl.
-Data).
-Still it is important to bear in mind that the identification of the country of production of an object does not mean that the actors involved in the release are also from the same country.
-Similarly the country of production of an object does not indicate where the object has been released as it could have been transported for long distances before being released in the environment.
+A close inspection of litter beached on Svalbard showed that the majority of litter items with identifieable imprints originated from Norway and Russia (41%), other European countries (43%), or more distant sources including Canada, USA, Brazil, Argentina (9%) (Bergmann et al., unpubl. data, Figure III.2).
+Still, it is important to bear in mind that the identification of the country of production of an object does not mean that the actors involved in the release are also from the same country as the object could have been internationally traded.
+Similarly and also very important, the country of production of an object does not indicate where the object has been released, as it could have been transported for long distances before being released in the environment.